Implement AIWebIndex in a weekend.

 User-agent: *

-trafilatura(Python) or@mozilla/readability(Node) handle this well. - headings: walk the DOM, collect
+trafilatura(Python) or@mozilla/readability(Node) handle this well. - structure.headings: walk the DOM, collect

-h1-h6in document order with their levels. - links: collect
+h1-h6in document order with their levels. - structure.links: collect

-<a href>elements; markinternal: truewhen the link host equals the page host. - meta.language: prefer
+<a href>elements; markinternal: truewhen the link host equals the page host. - signals.has_json_ld: true if you found any

-See spec section 4.3 for a complete example.
+See spec section 4.3 for a complete example response.

 4. Verify domain ownership